-Óscar García Junyent is the new coach of Celta Vigo having been appointed recently following the club's dismal form at the bottom of the La Liga table.
+Óscar García Junyent is the manager of Celta having been appointed following the club's dismal form at the bottom of the La Liga table.
 The club just about scraped to avoid relegation last campaign after the excellence of Iago Aspas saved them from the drop.

 Junyent is a vastly experienced individual in Spanish football having spent the entirety of his career as a player in the country and a great deal of his managerial days there too.
 He began his playing career in the esteemed Barcelona academy and played 83 times for the B team, scoring 23 goals in three years with the reserve side.
 He made his senior debut for Barcelona's first team in 1993 and would go on to have an excellent record for the club, scoring 21 times in less than 70 appearances.
 During this time, he was also loaned out Albacete before moving on a permanent basis. =